ibm-cloud-docs/cis/fields-and-expressions.md

 |bitwise_and|&|Compare bit field value|
 {: caption="Comparison operators for expressions" caption-side="bottom"}

-Currently the CIS UI Visual Expression Builder supports only English operators.
+Currently the Expression Builder supports only English operators.
 {: note}

 An expression might contain a mix of English and C-like operators.
 For example, `ip.src eq 93.184.216.34` is equivalent to `ip.src == 93.184.216.34`.